Coronavirus (COVID-19) County status: update 14/09/2020

 Make adjustments for young people and adults vulnerable or affected by COVID, and consult to make sure return plans are accessible and inclusive

 It is important to note that all Scout Group and Explorer Scout Units will make their own decisions about when to resume face-to-face meetings and activities, and this must be done in consultation with your GSL and DC.
 These decisions need to be made within a national framework (‘The Scouts’ Framework’) designed to help everyone stay safe.

-The current readiness level issued by TSA will always be found HERE
+The current readiness level issued by TSA can be found HERE

 We can do virtual scouting and we encourage all groups and units to continue (or start), to do this to stop a potential drop off in numbers.
 If you need help, please contact your DC who will be able to point you in the direction of ‘someone’ in your District that has become an expert in it!

-What you can (and should), do is start to think about, plan and preparing for the time that we move from red to amber.
+What advise, if you haven't already, is start to think about, your plans and preparing for returning to covid safe face-to-face scouting (amber and yellow).
 This means thinking about what activities you may be able to do and where you can do them.